MUCollective/mucollective.github.io/README.md

-# mucollective.co
+# MU Collective Website
-MU Collective Website (in progress)
+This is (currently) an in-progress repo for mucollective.co renewal.
+This website will be built on Jekyll.